openoms/lightning-node-management/README.md

 In the current iteration of the Loop software, two swap types are supported:

-* Loop In: off-chain to on-chain.
+* Loop Out: off-chain to on-chain.
 The Loop client sends funds paid on Lightning to a Bitcoin address.

+* Loop In: on-chain to off-chain.
+The Loop client sends funds paid on-chain to a Lightning channel.

+* Max swap amount: 4 200 000 sats

 <https://lightning.engineering/loop/index.html#lightning-loop-grpc-api-reference>